colechristini/colechristini.github.io/index.md

 title: Home
 ---

-# Welcome to Tufte + Jekyll 4.3
+# Welcome

+This site uses the **Tufte Jekyll theme** with GitHub Actions and Jekyll 4.3.

-Here is a sidenote:
+Here is a sidenote, using Tufte's spacing:

-<span class="sidenote">This is a proper Tufte-style sidenote.</span>
+<span class="sidenote">This is a Tufte-style sidenote.</span>

+And a margin note example:

+<span class="marginnote">This is a margin note.</span>